 2. Choose your Cloud Service Provider:

-After analyzing the needs of data protection, the next step is to identify cloud services providers that help accommodate the requirements.
-You need to choose your cloud service provider wisely as not all provider is equipped well to handle every situation.
+After analyzing the need for data protection, the next step is to identify cloud services providers that help accommodate the requirements.
+You need to choose your managed cloud service provider wisely, as not all provider is equipped well to handle every situation.
 To build a cloud-based disaster recovery, users must evaluate the capabilities of the service provider along with costs and service agreements.

 3. Cost Estimation: